 Clicky hips is a condition also known as developmental dysplasia.
 While it may not cause pain to your baby, this condition can cause serious problems in gait and structure later in life.
-This condition affects 1-3% of all newborn babies.
 The sooner you make sure that your baby gets the appropriate treatment, the better is the prognosis for your child.

 Video: Developmental Dysplasia of Hips (Clicky Hips) in Babies

 Developmental dysplasia of the hip (DDH) or clicky hips refers to a range of problems concerning the hip joint.
 This joint acts as the foundational link between the upper torso and the lower torso.

 The hip joint is a ball and socket type joint.
 The ball on the femur (thigh bone) should ideally sit snugly into the socket of the pelvis.
 When the ball and socket of the hip joint face issues, it creates instability throughout the body.

 DDH occurs when the following conditions are true:

 - The ball of the femur does not develop fully within the socket and gets displaced from it entirely.

 - The socket is too shallow for the ball to stay in and gets dislocated easily.